mchenggit/kabanero-event/architecture/README.md

-### Sample Build Pipeline Scenario
+### Build Pipeline Scenario

+In this section, we present the first use cases to be supported via events, which is triggering build pipelines.
 Let's first describe how a web hook is configured, and what happens when triggered to illustrate what happens from commit to the source repository to initiating a build.

 #### Configuring web hook